-On the web, social proof can take many forms including customer testimonials & product reviews, customer lists, and quantifiable data (“Over 50,000 downloads!”).
-All of these different tactics help to build trust, convey value, and improve conversions.
+On the web, social proof can take many forms including customer testimonials and product reviews, customer lists and quantifiable data (“Over 50,000 downloads!”).
+All of these different tactics help build trust, convey value and improve conversions.

 Social proof can be an effective marketing tactic for a number of reasons.